programinglive/programinglive.github.io/pages/faq/software_development/request/what_is_protocol.md

 ---
 layout: default
 title: What is Protocol?
-parent: Software Development
+parent: What is Request?
-grand_parent: FAQ
+grand_parent: Software Development
 description: "What is Protocol?"
 ---